-Fox 13 attended our event at the ArtsXchange and spoke to Equal Pay Day Chair, Kristin Smith as well as Parliamentarian and Equal Pay Day Committee Member, Tami Simms.
+In 2018 Fox 13 attended our event at the ArtsXchange and spoke to Equal Pay Day Chair Kristin Smith as well as Parliamentarian and Equal Pay Day Committee Member Tami Simms.

-WHAT: To recognize National Equal Pay Day and to raise awareness of pay equity and wage discrimination, Business and Professional Women (BPW)/St. Petersburg-Pinellas will hold its 15th annual “Unhappy Hour” on April 10, the symbolic day that the average woman in the United States finally earns the same amount of pay that her male counterpart earned in the previous calendar year.
-According to data released by the U.S. Census Bureau in September 2016, the average woman makes just 80 cents for every dollar a man is paid, reflecting a gap that results in hundreds of thousands of dollars in lost wages over the course of a career.
-Therefore, if a man was paid $50,000 to perform his job from January 1 through December 31, it will take a woman in the same position, on average, until April of the following year to earn the same amount.
+WHAT: To recognize National Equal Pay Day and to raise awareness of pay equity and wage discrimination, Business and Professional Women (BPW)/St. Petersburg-Pinellas will hold its 16th annual “Unhappy Hour” on Tuesday April 2, the symbolic day that the average woman in the United States finally earns the same amount of pay that her male counterpart earned in the previous calendar year.
+According to data released by the U.S. Census Bureau in September 2018, the average woman makes just 80.5 cents for every dollar a man is paid, reflecting a gap that results in hundreds of thousands of dollars in lost wages over the course of a career.
+Median salaries of all full-time, year-round workers showed women earned an average of $41,977 compared to men’s $52,146 in 2017.

 COST: The public is invited to attend this free event.
 No RSVP is necessary.
 Light appetizers and a cash bar will be available.

 ABOUT: According to the U.S. Department of Labor, when the Equal Pay Act was signed into law by President John F. Kennedy in 1963, women were earning an average of 59 cents on the dollar compared to men.
 While women hold nearly half of today’s jobs, and their earnings account for a significant portion of the household income that sustains the financial well-being of their families, they are still experiencing a gap in pay compared to men’s wages for similar work.
-For African American women and Latinas, the pay gap is even greater.
-African American women average only 71 cents, and Latina women are typically paid only 61 cents for every dollar paid to male workers.
+For women of color, the pay gap is even greater.
+African American women average only 63 cents, and Hispanic women are typically paid only 54 cents for every dollar paid to male workers.
 At the current rate of change, the Institute for Women’s Policy Research has estimated that the wage gap will not close until 2059.